 Your doctor may also recommend vitamin supplements.

 Self-examinations can also help monitor any changes in breast tissue.
-According to the American Cancer Society (ACS), women in their twenties and thirties should perform breast self-exams once per month, typically after their monthly period when swelling and tenderness are minimal (ACS, 2012).
+According to the American Cancer Society (ACS), women in their 20s and 30s should perform breast self-exams once per month, typically after their monthly period, when swelling and tenderness are minimal.
+Mammograms are advised after age 45 and may be considered earlier.
+Your doctor may recommend mammograms every two years or more if there is low risk.

-Premenstrual breast tenderness and swelling is often effectively managed with medication and home care.
+Premenstrual breast tenderness and swelling is often effectively managed with home care and medication when necessary.
 Discuss your condition with your healthcare provider if lifestyle changes and medications do not help you feel better.